Maquert/DeepLinkHandler/README.md

 ### Is this for you?

 This package seeks three core benefits:
-- Simplicity: The implementation is straightforward enough that you could copy its content directly into your codebase.
+- **Simplicity**: The implementation is straightforward enough that you could copy its content directly into your codebase.
 It’s designed to be intuitive and doesn’t require extensive configuration.
-- Feature Autonomy: Actions can be registered from any location in your code.
+- **Feature Autonomy**: Actions can be registered from any location in your code.
 This is especially useful for applications with multiple packages or frameworks maintained by different teams.
 Each feature manages its own paths and can register them when relevant.
-- Safety: All operations with DeepLinkHandler occur on the main thread.
+- **Safety**: All operations with DeepLinkHandler occur on the main thread.
 Swift’s main actor ensures that navigation closures are never executed from background threads, preventing potential issues in your app.

 ### Expected URI shape for deep links

-The distinction between external and internal links lies in their management.
+The distinction between external and internal links lies in their **management**.
 External links are defined outside of app code, while internal links are compiled into the application.
- DeepLinkHandler expects external links to be transformed into a specific internal structure:
+ DeepLinkHandler expects **external links to be transformed** into a specific **internal structure**:
   /<path_to_resource>?<param1=value1>&<param2=value2>

 | External link | Internal link |